platformsh/platformsh-docs/src/configuration/minimal_configuration.md

 ---
 # Minimal Platform.sh configuration

-In order the successfully deploy to platform.sh you must add three YAML files:
+In order to successfully deploy to Platform.sh you must add three YAML files:

 * At least one `.platform.app.yaml`,
 * a `.platform/routes.yaml` with at least one route,
-* and an `platform/services.yaml` file that may be empty.
+* and a `.platform/services.yaml` file that may be empty.

 ## Minimal static or PHP application: